Bhavishya-sagarika/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-It involves analyzing tweets to determine the sentiment (positive, negative, or neutral) expressed by users.
+This project analyzes tweets to determine public sentiment (positive, negative, or neutral) toward a topic, product, or event.
+Using the Twitter API, tweets are collected in real time or from historical data, then preprocessed through cleaning, tokenization, and stop-word removal.